mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 purely advisory recommended schedule {{INTERIM-SCHEDULE}} to reduce conflicts among those interims.

-While satisfation was high right after the meetinng {{107-FEEDBACK}}, participants later indicated in mailing discussion that the period of intensive interims had a greater impact on their calendar than a single plenary meeting week, and in some meeting.
+While satisfaction was high right after the meetinng {{107-FEEDBACK}}, participants later indicated in mailing list discussion that the period of intensive interims had a greater impact on their calendar than a single plenary meeting week, and in some meetings participation was reduced.
 Those interims tended to occur at times convenient for the bulk of participants, which was convenient for most but could exclude those in less common time zones.